Deadline for submission: January 07, 2022

-The Public Affairs Section of the U.S. Embassy is pleased to announce a scholarship opportunity for the Summer 2020 Study of the United States Institute (SUSIs) for Scholars.
+The Public Affairs Section of the U.S. Embassy Phnom Penh is pleased to announce a scholarship opportunity for the Summer 2022 Study of the United States Institute (SUSIs) for Scholars.
 This opportunity is available to mid-career scholars or professionals who work in the field of U.S. studies (see Eligibility Criteria, below).

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2020.
+Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2022.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour to another region of the United States.
-Prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
-The website address: http://exchanges.state.gov/susi
+Posts and prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
+The website address is: http://exchanges.state.gov/susi.

 Each applicant must select one of these seven themes when applying: